nixworks/public/news/2010/12/22/README.md

 ##### Aceh
 ### [A UN Development Programme report concludes that Aceh's recovery from the 2004 Indian Ocean earthquake and tsunami is "beyond anything imaginable six years ago" but that more needs to be done concerning poverty and natural disaster impact. ](/news/2010/12/22/a-un-development-programme-report-concludes-that-aceh-s-recovery-from-the-2004-indian-ocean-earthquake-and-tsunami-is-beyond-anything-imagi.md)
-_Context: Aceh, 2004 Indian Ocean earthquake and tsunami_
+_Context: 2004 Indian Ocean earthquake and tsunami, Aceh_

 ##### United States
 ### [The United States approves more than $4 billion assistance for rescuers and residents whose health was affected after the September 11 attacks in New York City in 2001. ](/news/2010/12/22/the-united-states-approves-more-than-4-billion-assistance-for-rescuers-and-residents-whose-health-was-affected-after-the-september-11-attac.md)